So you’ve just gotten into a car accident… Now what?

 Calling your insurer ASAP

-Contact your broker to report your claim and wait for them to give you further instructions before authorizing repairs to your vehicle.
+Contact your insurance broker to report your claim and wait for them to give you further instructions before authorizing repairs to your vehicle.

 Other important tips for when you’ve gotten into a collision: